RokasBal/Mortgage-Calculator/README.md

 * Ability to choose between annuity and linear mortgage types
 * Ability to filter generated data by time period
 * Ability to declare a time period where payments will be postponned
+* Export generated table data to a .CSV file